Beryl Shipley

-Beryl Cylde Shipley (August 10, 1926 – April 15, 2011) was an American basketball coach.
+Beryl Clyde Shipley (August 10, 1926 – April 15, 2011) was an American basketball coach.
 A native of Kingsport, Tennessee, he is best known for his tenure as head coach of the University of Southwestern Louisiana—now as the University of Louisiana at Lafayette—from 1957 to 1973.

 Career

 Shipley was hired at what was then Southwestern Louisiana Institute in 1958.
 In 1966, Shipley recruited three black players, thus becoming the first collegiate coach in the Deep South to have black players on his team.
 In a region where Jim Crow was a way of life well into the 1960s—long after most Jim Crow laws were formally repealed—Shipley faced intense criticism and opposition for trying to integrate his teams.
 However, he said years later that he was tired of telling good players that he couldn't sign them because of an unwritten Gulf States Conference rule forbidding black players on conference teams.
 When state officials barred state money from being used to fund the scholarships for the players, Shipley had area black leaders chip in enough money to pay the players' way.
 However, this violated an NCAA rule against players receiving financial assistance from outside their family.
 In 1968, partly due to this, the Ragin' Cajuns were slapped with two years' probation and barred from postseason play during that time.

 Shipley did not take long to recover from the probation, however.
 In 1972, the Ragin' Cajuns jumped to Division I, finished in the top 10 of most major polls and advanced all the way to the Sweet 16 of the NCAA Tournament, becoming the first school to make the tournament in its first year of eligibility.
 They repeated this feat in 1973.
 However, a month after the tournament, Shipley abruptly resigned.
 That August, the NCAA found Southwestern Louisiana guilty of more than 125 violations.
 Most of them involved small cash payments to players, letting players borrow coaches' and boosters' cars, letting players use university credit cards to buy gas and buying clothes and other objects for players.
 However, the most severe violations involved massive academic fraud.
 The NCAA found that one of Shipley's assistants had altered a recruit's high school transcript and forged the principal's signature, and others close to the program had arranged for surrogates to take college entrance exams for prospective recruits.
 The NCAA responded by scrubbing the Ragin' Cajuns' 1972 and 1973 appearances from the books and shutting the program down for two years—the first time that the NCAA had ever punished a school with the so-called "death penalty," and to date the only multi-season cancellation ever handed down to a Division I member in any sport.

-Midway through the 1974-75 season, he became coach of the ABA's San Diego Conquistadors.
+Midway through the 1974–75 season, he became coach of the ABA's San Diego Conquistadors.